 “76% of lawyers are saying that they are overworked” and spend too many hours doing administrative tasks, says Maddy Martin, VP of Marketing at Smith.ai.
-In today’s episode, your host Alex Valencia and guest speaker Maddy will discuss ways your firm can convert more clients from SEO traffic using virtual receptionists and live chats.
+In today’s episode, your host Alex Valencia and guest speaker Maddy discuss the ways you can convert more clients from your law firm SEO traffic using virtual receptionists and live chats.

 One of the critical elements to retaining online leads is mastering responsiveness.
 Two-thirds of clients’ decision-making comes from the initial response from the law firm.
 Maddy says there are three components to mastering responsiveness: speed, channel (where your content lives), and the content itself.